TriMadon/StudentDB/README.md

 # StudentDB
-Attempts at making a student system, in both console and front-end formats StudentDB-v1 is console-based, built with multithreading manually and JDBC.
+Attempts at making a student system, in both console and front-end formats.

+StudentDB-v1 is console-based, built with multithreading manually and JDBC.

 StudentDB-v2 has an HTML front-end, built with Servlets and jsp.